JDLabOrg/WinIUManual/source/panels/widgets.rst

 .. _popup_style_property:

-Pop-Up
+Popup
 ``````````````
 .. image:: /_static/panels/style/property/021_popup.png

-The pop-up property sets the dim color, the use of the close button, the image, and the layout.
+The popup property sets the dim color, the use of the close button, the image, and the layout.
 See :doc:`characteristics</widgets/complex/popup>`.